JoE11-y/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 100-print_comb3.c

 	Write a program that prints all possible different combinations of two digits.
 Numbers must be separated by ,, followed by a space, The two digits must be different

+- 101-print_comb4.c

+	Write a program that prints all possible different combinations of three digits.Numbers must be separated by ,, followed by a space.
+The three digits must be different